theowlseye/theowlseye.github.io/README.md

 -

-The current project is here this is the States Game https://theowlseye.github.io/StateTest/
+The current project is here this is the [States Game Project](https://theowlseye.github.io/StateTest/)

-Then there is the Venn Diagram Project  https://theowlseye.github.io/VennDiagram/
+Then there is the Venn [Diagram Project](https://theowlseye.github.io/VennDiagram/)